 Stalking is a vile crime that affects 1 in 5 women and 1 in 10 men in their lifetime, causes untold fear and distress in its victims, and in the worst cases (such as Alice’s) can escalate to murder.
 Yet all too often stalking (and coercive control within relationships, which can often turn to stalking when the relationship ends) carries on unchecked for far too long before action is taken.
 We focus upon young people because we want to raise a generation who recognise the seriousness of coercive control and stalking, know where to seek help, and are empowered to do so at an early stage.

 A key objective for us at the moment is to spread the message widely within schools as part of formal PSHE lessons.
-Our existing Relationship Safety Resource, a set of quality-assured teaching materials and lesson plans aimed at 14- to 16-year-olds that we launched in March 2019, has been used in over 300 schools around the country.
-In particular, state schools in County Durham have been covered systematically thanks to an initiative by Durham Constabulary.
+We have just updated and extended our Relationship Safety Resource, a set of quality-assured teaching materials and lesson plans aimed at 14- to 16-year-olds that we launched in March 2019.
+The first version has been used in several hundred schools around the country, including a systematic roll-out to state schools in County Durham thanks to the involvement of Durham Constabulary.

-We will be using the money raised to carry out a massive expansion to this programme.
+We have been, and will be, using the money raised to carry out a massive expansion to this programme.

-During lockdown we have been updating our existing Key Stage 4 resource, guided by evaluation feedback from the Co.
-Durham schools.
-As well as offering enhanced support and advice for those who are experiencing unhealthy relationships, the updated resource will include a new element focusing on those who may be engaging in stalking behaviours and the support they need in order to stop.
+As well as offering enhanced support and advice for those who are experiencing unhealthy relationships, the updated resource (guided by feedback from the Co.
+Durham schools) includes a new element focusing on those who may be engaging in stalking behaviours and the support they need in order to stop.
 We are also developing new lesson plans suitable for younger audiences (Key Stage 3, 11- to 14-year-olds).
-Thanks to an initiative by the NPCC, the enhanced roll-out will have support from several police forces around the country, and going forward will also benefit from the involvement of “SAAfE ambassadors” (professionals working with young people and university students training for such careers) under certification developed by St Mary’s University in Twickenham in collaboration with the Alice Ruggles Trust.
+Thanks to an initiative by the National Police Chiefs' Council, the wider roll-out will have support from several police forces around the country, and will also benefit from the involvement of “SAfEE ambassadors” (professionals working with young people and university students training for such careers) under certification developed by St Mary’s University in Twickenham in collaboration with the Alice Ruggles Trust.

 Thank you once again for your incredible support.